 Overview

-Electric vehicles are one of the government’s sustainability priorities.
-As there is a surplus in electricity, the government is working with the private sector to make the subsector price-competitive.
-For up to 22 KW, it will cost 121 Egyptian piasters (USD 7.5 cents) as a selling price from distribution companies and the tariff proposed will be 169 Egyptian piasters/k.w.h (USD 10 cents) without the use of the place occupancy fees and 189 Egyptian piasters/k.w.h.
-(USD 12 cents) with the use of the place occupancy fees.
-Over 50 KW, it might reach 375 Egyptian piasters (USD 23.4 cents).
+Producing and using electric vehicles (EVs) is a GoE priority.
+As there is a surplus in electricity, the government is working with the private sector to make the sub-sector price competitive.
+For up to 22 KW, the GoE has set a selling price of 121 Egyptian piasters ($0.024) for distribution companies, and a tariff of 169 Egyptian piasters/kwh ($0.033) without the use of place occupancy fees and 189 Egyptian piasters/kwh. ($0.038) with the use of place occupancy fees.
+Over 50 KW, the price might reach 375 Egyptian piasters ($0.074).
+Despite these plans, hard currency shortages continue to hinder EV production in Egypt, limiting investments from major automotive firms.

 Wind Energy

 Egypt enjoys excellent wind along the Gulf of Suez with an average wind speed of 10.5 m/sec.
 It is just one of 38 countries in the world with a published National Wind Atlas.
-Egypt’s wind-generated power capacity is expected to reach 7 GW by 2022, making it an important contributor to the renewable energy mix.
+Egypt’s wind-generated power capacity is expected to reach 8 GW by 2025.

 Solar Energy

-Egypt’s Solar Atlas states that Egypt is considered a “sun belt” country with 2,000 to 3,000 kWh/m2/year of direct solar radiation.
-The sun shines 9-11 hours a day from north to south, with few cloudy days.
+Egypt’s Solar Atlas states Egypt is considered a “sun belt” country with 2,000 to 3,200 kWh/m²/year of direct solar radiation.
+The sun shines 10-12 hours a day from north to south with few cloudy days.

 The first solar thermal power plant was built in 2011 in Kuraymat.
-It has a total installed capacity of 140 MW, with a solar share of 20 MW based on parabolic-trough technology integrated with a combined-cycle power plant using natural gas.
-The power plant was financed from the Global Environmental Facility (GEF) and the Japan Bank for International Cooperation (JBIC).
-A 10 MW power plant has been operating in Siwa since 2015, and the remaining plants are expected to be implemented and operated consecutively.
-The 37 square kilometer Benban Solar Park in Egypt’s Western Desert was completed in 2019 with financing provided by the European Bank for Reconstruction and Development (EBRD), the International Finance Corporation (IFC), and other international financial institutions.
-Composed of 32 individual plants, each producing 20-50 MW, and four substations, the Park generates almost 1.5 GW of power.
+It has a total installed capacity of 140 MW with the solar share of 20 MW based on parabolic-trough technology that is integrated with a combined-cycle power plant using natural gas.
+The power plant was financed by the Global Environmental Facility (GEF) and the Japan Bank for International Cooperation (JBIC).
+A second solar thermal plant is under construction near Aswan with a projected capacity of 200 MW.
+A 10 MW power plant has been operating in Siwa since 2015.
+The 37.5 square kilometer Benban Solar Park in Egypt’s Western Desert was completed in 2019 with financing provided by the European Bank for Reconstruction and Development (EBRD), the International Finance Corporation (IFC), and other international financial institutions.
+Composed of 32 individual plants, each producing 20-50 MW, and four substations, the Park generates almost 1.65 GW of power and is considered the third largest worldwide.
+It is expected to increase generation to reach 2.2 GW with a total investment of $4.6 billion.
+The latest price of buying solar-produced electricity is $1.8 cents/kWh with 25 percent payment in local currency and 75 percent payment in foreign currency.
+This price went down from 6-7 cents/kWh, making solar energy more affordable.

 - Wind turbines